Eurofunk/sbom-license-plugin/README.md

 - [ ] `signingKeyId` / `SIGNING_KEY_ID` *(optional when using in-memory keys)*
   - Run `gpg --list-secret-keys --keyid-format=long` and copy the key ID for your publishing key (for example `ABCDEF1234567890`).
   - Provide the key ID via the Gradle property `signingKeyId` or environment variable `SIGNING_KEY_ID`.
 When omitted—or when the supplied value does not look like a hexadecimal key ID such as `0xABCDEF1234567890`—the build signs with the default key material embedded in the private key.
+If Gradle encounters a non-hexadecimal identifier at runtime it logs a warning and retries without the ID.
 The GitHub Actions workflow mirrors this behavior by writing `signingKeyId` to `gradle.properties` only when the supplied value resembles a hexadecimal identifier.

 - [ ] `signingKey` / `SIGNING_KEY`
   - Export the ASCII-armored private key with `gpg --armor --export-secret-keys <KEY_ID>` (replace `<KEY_ID>` with the value above).